 Born in Wisconsin, I have always been connected to nature.
 I grew up above a bait shop and the formative part of my life I have spent trying to protect humans from over consuming our earth's finite resources.
 In my studies and practice I have watched humans who are connected to their surroundings have a less likely chance of destroying it.
 My connection to Yoga happened early on in my life, because it allowed me to connect my breath, mind, movement, and spirit to source.

-My discovery during my years of practicing has given me a desire to share this insight with as many humans as possible; if you connect yourself to source you will be happier.
-Yet, sometimes yoga was boring, just doing it on my mat, without the human connection.
+My discovery during my years of practicing yoga since I was 18 has given me a desire to share this insight with as many humans as possible; if you connect yourself to source you will be happier.
+Yet, sometimes yoga was “not enough", just doing it on my mat, without the human connection.

 The day I found my self on top of someone’s feet, flying, my life has never been the same.
 I always wanted to share a different approach to yoga, an approach with more fun, play, joy, and transformation.
-I've been a yoga teacher/partner yoga teach for a long time, but in 2012 became a certified acroyoga teacher with my love/husband/partner/co-teacher Whakapaingia.
-Therefore, yoga becomes double the fun, because now I can teacher others how to play together.
-They get to experience the joy, the play, and the connection yoga gives while strengthen their connection/relationships to other humans.
+I've been a yoga teacher/partner yoga teach for a long time and lucky to be sharing this practice with my love/husband/partner/co-teacher Whakapaingia.
+We get to be part of facilitation team of Acro Revolution spreading he joy, the play, and the connection ACRO gives while strengthen their connection/relationships to other humans.